AnkanSaha/outers/README.md

 storage.Delete("Ankan").then((res) => { // delete a data from the storage with key with .then() method
     console.log(res)
 })

+storage.DeleteStorage().(res=> console.log(res)); // Delete The All Data & also Delete the Data Storage with .then method

+await storage.DeleteStorage() // Delete The All Data & also Delete the Data Storage with await keyword

 ## License
 MIT